securitybunker/databunker.org/content/use-case/privacy-by-design-default/index.md

 Although there are **no explicit GDPR encryption requirements**, the regulation does require you to enforce security measures and safeguards.
 The GDPR repeatedly highlights **encryption** and **pseudonymization** as “**appropriate technical and organizational measures**” of personal data security.

 **Databunker** stores your customer personal data in encrypted manner and builts a secure index to search for personal records.
-In addition Databunker supports (session data encryption and storage)[https://databunker.org/use-case/secure-session-storage/].
+In addition Databunker supports [session data encryption and storage](https://databunker.org/use-case/secure-session-storage/).

-1. Personal data pseudonymisation - data can not attributed to specific data subject.
+## 6. Personal data pseudonymisation.

+**Pseudonymisation** is a perfect solution for cross-border personal data transfer.
+When saving a user object in Databunker you are getting a **user token**.
+This user token is a user **pseudonymised identity**.
+When performing a cross-border transfer, change user personal data with a **user token** generated by **Databunker**.

+**Pseudonymisation** helps with storing logs: https://www.freecodecamp.org/news/how-to-stay-gdpr-compliant-with-access-logs/

+## 7. Data protection awareness training.

+You can use our training for your personal.
+Use the following link: https://basebunker.com/

 1. Data confidentiality, integrity and availability.
 1. You must have appropriate security to prevent the personal data you hold being accidentally or deliberately compromised.
 1. Remove old of expired accounts - data minimization.